rofe/sidekick-api/README.md

-# sidekick-api
+# AEM Sidekick API
-API to simplify programmatic interaction with the AEM Sidekick Extension
+This JavaScript API helps project developers communicate with the AEM Sidekick Extension.